Ishikashah2510/Pharmacy-Management-System/README.md

 we take details of the patient and the doctor he was prescribed the medicines by.
 These details are stored in the patient, doctors, treatment table.

+The images of tables, the er diagram, the list of tables are attached too, for reference.
+For demo video : https://drive.google.com/drive/folders/1TrHncVfPB7Q_Pdhjj842WZXSehrNmasX?usp=sharing

 Steps to run the program:
 1. Install XAMPP.
 2. In the XAMPP control, start Apache, MySql.